brahimmachkouri/appamp/readme.md

 docker-compose up
 ```

+### Some commands

-To start them afterwards :
+To start the services afterwards :
 ```
 docker-compose start
 ```